Sir Ernst Chain

 Who was Sir Ernst Chain and why is there a road in Castlebar named after him? – A question asked by Members of the castlebar.ie forum. [i]

-Sir Ernst Chain was a joint winner of the Nobel Peace Prize along with Alexander Fleming in 1945 for their part in researching the curative properties of penicillin.
+Sir Ernst Chain was a joint winner of a Nobel Prize along with Alexander Fleming in 1945 for their part in researching the curative properties of penicillin.

 Ernst was born in Germany, his father Michael was Russian and was a chemist.
 His mother Margaret was German.
 Ernst’s family was Jewish so he fled to the United Kingdom in 1933 when Hitler began to reign in Germany.
 He did his studies at the Friedrich Wilhelm University where he was to become Head of the Department of Bio-Chemistry in the Imperial College in London. [ii]